SumoLogic/sumologic-documentation/docs/dashboards-new/dashboard-new-faqs.md

 * Bubble Charts
 * Scatter Charts

 The **time series** panel type is designed to graph data over time.
 Time series panels accept aggregate fields with epoch values (milliseconds since 1970).
-You can use the [timeslice](../../05Search/Search-Query-Language/Search-Operators/timeslice.md "timeslice") operator to provide a time series.
+You can use the [timeslice] (../../05Search/Search-Query-Language/Search-Operators/timeslice.md "timeslice") operator to provide a time series.

 The types of charts you will find in the time series panel include: